hpnkv/eyeglasses_on_photo/README.md

 ### Installation

 This classifier requires a set of dependencies.
-To install them in the cleanest way possible, I suggest using the installation scripts I provided:
+To install them in the cleanest way possible, I suggest using the scripts I provided:
 ```
 # If conda is not installed
 chmod +x ./install_miniconda3.sh